justinac0/3DGraphicsWorkshopCN/README.md

 16. Perspective.
 17. The Matrix.
 18. Gaining Intuition.
+19. Matrix Operations.
-19. More complex primitives.
+20. More complex primitives.
-20. Connecting the dots.
+21. Connecting the dots.
-21. Transformations.
-22. In action.
+22. Transformations.
+23. Putting this all together.
-23. Questions?
+24. Questions?